thegboat/fast_change_table/README.md

 __Known issues:__

-* Currently fast\_change\_table does not supported in Rails 3 reversible migration method.
+* Currently fast\_change\_table is not supported within Rails 3 reversible migration methods.
 When using migrations you must call the class up and down methods.
 By default Rails 3 uses instance methods (i.e def self.up instead of def up).

 __Usage:__